 Dirty ductwork will also decrease your system’s functionality and efficiency, as dirt clogs the airflow.
 In turn, your heater or air conditioner works harder to make up for this.
 Your HVAC system strains, leading to higher energy bills and frequent repairs.
 All of these issues will shorten your unit’s lifespan, leading to a premature replacement.

 Dirty air ducts compromise your home’s indoor air quality.
-Because you breathe in these contaminants that your dirty HVAC system disperses, it also compromises your respiratory system.
+Because you breathe in these indoor air contaminants that your dirty HVAC system disperses, it also compromises your respiratory system.
 Common symptoms associated with this type of issue include coughing, a runny nose, a sore throat, and breathing problems.

-As mentioned above, dirt and other debris accumulate in your ducts and HVAC system over time.
+As mentioned above, dirt and other debris accumulate in your HVAC filter, ducts and HVAC system over time.
 This build-up creates the perfect breeding environment for mold and bacteria.
 Mold can cause significant damage to your home.
 Also, exposure to mold and bacteria can result in health issues such as nasal stuffiness, throat irritations, and eye irritations, to name a few.

 Mold also can aggravate asthmatic symptoms.
 Also, those with allergies can have severe allergic reactions.
 Overall, a dirty HVAC is a respiratory health hazard.

 A Dehydration Headache

 Your HVAC system also serves to dehumidify the air in your home.
 However, a malfunctioning HVAC system does not perform this task effectively and it can draw too much moisture from the air in your home.
 When this happens, the air around you tends to pull moisture out of your body as well.
 This issue can lead to dehydration.

 One of the symptoms of dehydration is a headache.
 Often referred to as a dehydration headache, the pain can range from mild to severe.
 You need to drink lots of water to help alleviate your headache.